erbarratt/eoopc/README.md

 In other languages, `this` is done behind the scenes, but uses essentially the same logic.

-Note it is required by any `&lt;classname&gt;_t_instatiate()` function for some eOOPC macros to work, and is present in the sole public `printName` method in the Person class.
+Note it is required by any `classname_t_instatiate()` function for some eOOPC macros to work, and is present in the public `printName` and `printStats` methods in the Person class.

 ### Private declaration files